 From childhood tragedy and anti-school rebellion to storytelling troubadour, DD Allen's journey is an emotionally-charged story of determination over defeat.

-“There’s something exciting about DD Allen’s music”, Blunt quoted.
-“Sort of a cross between Jake Bugg and Neil Young with a great deal of honesty in his lyrics.”
+There’s something exciting about DD Allen’s music.
+Sort of a cross between Jake Bugg and Neil Young with a great deal of honesty in his lyrics.

-“I felt like I needed to make a record for the rebellious and romantics in equal measure.
-Where it all feels raw, honest, and real,” DD admits.
+I felt like I needed to make a record for the rebels, romantics, and the wild and free.
+Where it all feels raw, honest, and real.